Bani57/HowToRideTheShoppingCart/index.markdown

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_26.html"></iframe>
 {% endraw %}

-# **2. Don't throw away the bills!**
+# **2. Don't throw away your bills!**
 ## *Statistics is your friend...*

 #### Average bill amount
-To measure the spending habits of the households, we compute the average amount of each households' bills.
-Every household visit to a store is uniquely identified.
-We do this in two steps:
+In order to measure the spending habits of different households, we compute the average amount of each households' bills.
+Every household visit to a store is uniquely identified in the dataset.
+We can do this in two steps:

 1. We sum the total bill amounts for each household.
 2. We average across all visits a given houshold made over the whole time period.